Scale invariance vs conformal invariance: Holography

 \subsection{Scale vs Conformal from holography}

 As we have mentioned, the scale invariance dictates that the metric must take the form

 up to diffeomorphism invariance.
 It is accidentally invariant under the full AdS isometry.
+The full AdS isometry means that without any other fields, the holographic dual would be invariant under the full conformal symmetry.
 The holographic interpretation is obvious: only with the gravity, there is no other operators than the energy-momentum tensor in the dual field theory, and in particular there is no candidate for the virial current.
 Without the candidate for the virial current, the only possible way to realize scale invariance is $T^{\mu}_{\ \mu} = \partial^\mu J_\mu = 0$, and the theory is conformal invariant.

 In order to break the conformal invariance, therefore, we need the matter sector that represents a non-trivial existence of the virial current.
-As discussed in \cite{Nakayama:2009qu}\cite{Nakayama:2009fe}, the non-trivial configuration of the matter may break the conformal invariance while preserving the scale invariance.
+As discussed in \cite{Nakayama:2009qu}\cite{Nakayama:2009fe}, a certain non-trivial configuration of the matter may break the isometry corresponding to the special conformal transformation while preserving the isometry corresponding to the scale transformation.
 Some examples are vector condensation

 and the scalar condensation (with gauge invariance)